Student patch lessons 2024-25

 Make at least 5 runs of gliding wedges-

-1- One gliding wedge in an athletic position, five verbal feedback, hands up, look ahead, stand on toes, chest over the toes.
-Make sure they are not flexing back at ankles, over flexing their knees, or leaning too far forward or back at the waist.
+1- Gliding wedge in an athletic position providing verbal feedback, hands up, look ahead, stand on toes, chest over the toes.
+Make sure they are not flexing back at ankles, over flexing their knees, or leaning too far forward or back at the hips.

 4- Wedge change ups- go from straight run to a gliding wedge several times in a row.